swordshik/Object-Oriented-Programming/third_assignment/README.md

 # This is the third assignment for OBJECT ORIENTED PROGRAMMING

-simple classes, basic methods. main is importing files and creating an object acc1 just to show, that my methods are working
+simple classes, basic methods. main is importing files and asking user to input some data to create an account. test - file where some of the trial sessions are stored.

 ## imported libraries:
 1. datetime - to automatically store the time when the transaction is happening